 |---|---|---|

-Specificity | Lists multiple specific concrete actions and technologies: implementing acceptance tests from Gherkin .feature files, @QuarkusTest, BaseAcceptanceTest with QuarkusTestResourceLifecycleManager, Testcontainers, WireMock, REST Assured for HTTP pipeline testing, WireMock JSON mapping files, *AT suffix naming, and Maven Surefire/Failsafe three-tier split. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: implementing acceptance tests from Gherkin .feature files, BaseAcceptanceTest with QuarkusTestResourceLifecycleManager, Testcontainers, WireMock, REST Assured for HTTP pipeline testing, WireMock JSON mapping files, *AT suffix naming, Maven Surefire/Failsafe three-tier split. | 3 / 3 |

-Trigger Term Quality | Includes many natural keywords a user working in this domain would use: 'acceptance tests', 'Gherkin', '.feature file', 'Quarkus', '@QuarkusTest', 'Testcontainers', 'WireMock', 'REST Assured', 'Maven Surefire/Failsafe'.
-These are highly specific and natural terms for the target audience. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural terms users would say: 'Gherkin', '.feature file', 'Quarkus', 'acceptance tests', 'Testcontainers', 'WireMock', 'REST Assured', 'BaseAcceptanceTest', 'Maven Failsafe', '*AT naming convention'.
+These are highly specific terms a developer would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Extremely specific niche: Quarkus acceptance tests from Gherkin feature files with a very particular tech stack (Testcontainers, WireMock, REST Assured, specific naming conventions, Maven split).
-This is highly unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Extremely specific niche: Quarkus acceptance tests from Gherkin files with a particular stack (Testcontainers, WireMock, REST Assured, specific naming conventions).
+Very unlikely to conflict with other skills due to the highly specialized combination of technologies and patterns. | 3 / 3 |

 Total | 12 / 12 Passed |